smaillns/udacity-final-project/README.md

 ### Some Specifications
 - Used Angular in the client side
-- Use Nodejs for the backend \n
+- Use Nodejs for the backend
-Serverless Architecture designed on AWS (used services : S3, CloudFront, Route53, Lambda Function, ApiGateway, MangoDB, ,X-Ray, etc)
+* Serverless Architecture designed on AWS (used services : S3, CloudFront, Route53, Lambda Function, ApiGateway, MangoDB, ,X-Ray, etc)
 - Use Serverless framework
 - Used TravisCi as CI/CD pipeline